Hijab: Workplace discrimination against hijab-wearing women

 Hijab-wearing Muslim women not only experience discrimination whilst in their job environment; they also experience discrimination in their attempts to get a job.
 An experimental study conducted on potential hiring discrimination among Muslims found that in terms of overt discrimination there were no differences between Muslim women who wore traditional Islamic clothing and those who did not.
 However, covert discrimination was noted towards Muslim who wore the hijab, and as a result were dealt with in a hostile and rude manner.
-While observing hiring practices among 4,000 employers in the U.S, experimenters found that employers who self-identified as Republican tended to avoid making interviews with candidates who appeared Muslim on their social network pages.
+While observing hiring practices among 4,000 employers in the U.S., experimenters found that employers who self-identified as Republican tended to avoid making interviews with candidates who appeared Muslim on their social network pages.

 One instance that some view as hijab discrimination in the workplace that gained public attention and made it to the Supreme Court was EEOC v.
 Abercrombie & Fitch.
 The U.S Equal Employment Opportunity Commission took advantage of its power granted by Title VII and made a case for a young hijabi female who applied for a job, but was rejected due to her wearing a headscarf which violated Abercrombie & Fitch's pre-existing and longstanding policy against head coverings and all black garments.

 Discrimination levels differ depending on geographical location; for example, South Asian Muslims in the United Arab Emirates do not perceive as much discrimination as their South Asian counterparts in the U.S. Although, South Asian Muslim women in both locations are similar in describing discrimination experiences as subtle and indirect interactions.
 The same study also reports differences among South Asian Muslim women who wear the hijab, and those who do not.
 For non-hijabis, they reported to have experienced more perceived discrimination when they were around other Muslims.

 Perceived discrimination is detrimental to well-being, both mentally and physically.
 However, perceived discrimination may also be related to more positive well-being for the individual.
 A study in New Zealand concluded that while Muslim women who wore the headscarf did in fact experience discrimination, these negative experiences were overcome by much higher feelings of religious pride, belonging, and centrality.

+World Hijab Day

+The World Hijab Day (WHD), which is an annual event founded by Bangladeshi American Nazma Khan in 2013, takes place on 1 February each year in 140 countries worldwide.